Japanese yen: Effect of the Plaza Accord

 In 1985, a dramatic change began.
-Finance officials from major nations signed an agreement (the Plaza Accord) affirming that the dollar was overvalued (and, therefore, the yen undervalued).
+Finance officials from major nations signed an agreement (the Plaza Accord) affirming that the USD was overvalued (and, therefore, the yen undervalued).
 This agreement, and shifting supply and demand pressures in the markets, led to a rapid rise in the value of the yen.
-From its average of ¥239 per US$ in 1985, the yen rose to a peak of ¥128 in 1988, virtually doubling its value relative to the dollar.
-After declining somewhat in 1989 and 1990, it reached a new high of ¥123 to US$ in December 1992.
+From its average of ¥239/US$ in 1985, the yen rose to a peak of ¥128 in 1988, virtually doubling its value relative to the USD.
+After declining somewhat in 1989 and 1990, it reached a new high of ¥123/US$ in December 1992.
 In April 1995, the yen hit a peak of under 80 yen/US$, temporarily making Japan's economy nearly the size of that of the US.

 Post-bubble years

-The yen declined during the Japanese asset price bubble and continued to do so afterwards, reaching a low of ¥134 to US$ in February 2002.
-The Bank of Japan's policy of zero interest rates has discouraged yen investments, with the carry trade of investors borrowing yen and investing in better-paying currencies (thus further pushing down the yen) estimated to be as large as $1 trillion.
-In February 2007, The Economist estimated that the yen was 15% undervalued against the dollar, and as much as 40% undervalued against the euro.
+The yen declined during the Japanese asset price bubble and continued to do so afterwards, reaching a low of ¥134 to USD in February 2002.
+The Bank of Japan's policy of zero interest rates has discouraged yen investments, with the carry trade of investors borrowing yen and investing in better-paying currencies (thus further pushing down the yen) estimated to be as large as US$1 trillion.
+In February 2007, The Economist estimated that the yen was 15% undervalued against the USD, and as much as 40% undervalued against the euro.